onflapp/TextSerPlugins/README.md

 ## Create new plugin

 A TextSer plugin is rather simple AppleScript file.
 The plugins are intended to be changed and modified by users.
-For more information see https://onflapp.github.io/TextSerPlugins/.
+Description how to [create new plugin](https://onflapp.github.io/TextSerPlugins/).

 ## Troubleshooting